mhiloca/DjangoClientes/README.md

 For all the plugins and modules used, refer to [requirements-dev](https://github.com/mhiloca/DjangoClientes/blob/master/requirements-dev.txt) and [requirements](https://github.com/mhiloca/DjangoClientes/blob/master/requirements.txt) files

-Click [here](https://gest-clients.herokuapp.com) for look at the project site
+Click [here](https://gest-clients.herokuapp.com) for a peek at the project site

 login infos: